jedimasterbot/python-scripts/Youtube Downloader/README.md

 What the program does?
 - Download video,audio files from YouTube
-- Accepts multiple URLs at the same time
+- Accepts multiple URL(s) at the same time
 - Can specify where to store the files
 - Can download videos in there the highest resolution available
-- Saves audio files in .mp3 format
+- Saves audio files in ".mp3" format

 ### Requirements
 Python3